 What kind of sugar should I use?

 The slightly unusual measurements of the sugars was kind of silly to me, to be honest.
 I mean, 1 cup, plus 2 tablespoons of granulated sugar?
 So, I tried it with just a cup for simplicity.
 Did it make an enormous difference?
 Again, no. But that extra 2 tablespoons, I guess just adds to the magic.
 The more sugar in a cookie recipe adds to the spread, browning, and crispiness of the edge.
 So go the extra mile and measure out the two tablespoons.

 Also unsalted butter…I am a huge baking no-no in many ways, and using salted butter is one of them.
 I pretty much always use salted.
 Sue me.
-BUT I did try the unsalted in the recipe with the salt that was listed in the original recipe and added the flaked salt on top.
+BUT I did try the unsalted in the recipe with the salt that was listed in the original recipe and added the flaked salt on top, as stated.
 I didn’t notice too much of a difference when I used salted on another batch and omitted the additional salt in the original recipe (but still sprinkled sea salt on top), so I don’t think this is a huge issue.
-But, I’m a salty girl.

 So I guess my takeaway on this chocolate chip cookie recipe is DEFINITELY try them.
 Measure the flour properly with the spoon and sweep method.
 Don’t pack your flour today or EVER.
 Also, use your food scale to measure the cookie weight.
 And buy the dang bread & cake flour.